 The food and drink

-This upmarket urban-style boutique combines informal cosiness with style.
-Chefs have compiled a mouthwatering parade of dishes for you to choose from that combines local fare with ingredients from all around the world.
-Traditional Scottish meals with a European twist is the best way to describe the food at The Capon Tree.
+- The Capon Tree Town House - Chefs have compiled a mouthwatering parade of dishes for you to choose from that combine local fare with ingredients from all around the world.

 - Windlestraw, Walkerburn - Basing their philosophy on ‘ground to plate’, the chefs place an emphasis on taste, providence, and sustainability.
 The cuisine reflects their choice to source local food to create some divine dishes.
 If you like affordable fine dining, head to Windlestraw.
 Book ahead.